khangronky/scanner/README.md

    Make sure you have the Tesseract OCR installed.
 This can be found [here](https://github.com/UB-Mannheim/tesseract/wiki)

-   After installing Tesseract OCR, ensure that its executable is in: `C:\Program Files\Tesseract-OCR\tesseract.exe`
+   After installing Tesseract OCR, ensure that its executable is in: `C:\ProgramFiles\Tesseract-OCR\tesseract.exe`

    Run the following command: